FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/PaintingMaskTextures.md

 []

 The Vegetation Scale Settings are used to draw into the scale portion of the mask.
-It's a straightforward menu where you set the scale you want your vegetation to be when it's drawn.
+It's a straightforward parameter where you set the scale you want your vegetation to be when it's drawn.
 The brush texture and falloff act as a multiplier on this value, as does the scale of the VerdantObject.
-You can also select a blend mode when using the Scale Adjustment Tool.
+When using the Scale Adjustment tool you can also select a blend mode, though that setting is disabled for other tools.

 The last window contains the Mask Settings and allows you to change things about the mask itself.
 You can adjust the resolution, which will automatically scale the contents of the mask up or down, change the UV settings as you would any other mask texture, and clear or delete the mask.
 There are also two debug options.
 Draw Mask lets you view the type and scale masks as textures on the object.
 Illustrate Mask UVs will automatically be enabled when using any UV Mode other than Mesh UVs and shows where the UV plane is in relation to the mesh as a wireframe rectangle.